opensearch-project/documentation-website/_install-and-configure/upgrade-opensearch/index.md

 ### Back up configuration files

 Mitigate the risk of data loss by backing up any important files before you start an upgrade.
 Generally speaking, these files will be located in `opensearch/config` (OpenSearch) and `opensearch-dashboards/config` (OpenSearch Dashboards).
 Some examples include `opensearch.yml`, `opensearch_dashboards.yml`, security plugin backups, and TLS certificates.
-Once you identify which files you need to back up, copy them to remote storage so they can be restored, if necessary.
+Once you identify which files you need to back up, copy them to remote storage for safety.

 ### Create a snapshot

 We recommend that you back up your cluster state and indexes using [Snapshots]({{site.url}}{{site.baseurl}}/opensearch/snapshots/index/).
-If the security plugin is enabled then you will need to take a additional steps, because the `.opendistro_security` index can't be directly restored.
-See [A word of caution]({{site.url}}{{site.baseurl}}/security-plugin/configuration/security-admin/#a-word-of-caution) for details about backing up and restoring your security settings.
+If you use the security plugin, make sure to read [A word of caution]({{site.url}}{{site.baseurl}}/security-plugin/configuration/security-admin/#a-word-of-caution) for details about backing up and restoring your security settings.

 ## Upgrade methods

 Choose an appropriate method for upgrading your cluster to a new version of OpenSearch based on your requirements.

-- [Rolling upgrade](#rolling-upgrade) allows you to upgrade nodes individually without stopping the cluster.
+- [Rolling upgrade](#rolling-upgrade) allows you to upgrade nodes one at a time without stopping the cluster.
-- [Cluster restart upgrade](#cluster-restart-upgrade) allows the upgrade to be performed while the cluster is stopped.
+- [Cluster restart upgrade](#cluster-restart-upgrade) is the process of upgrading while the cluster is stopped.

 Upgrades spanning more than a single major version of OpenSearch will require additional effort due to the need for reindexing.
-You should upgrade in steps, one major version at a time.
-After each upgrade you should reindex because OpenSearch is not compatible with indexes that are more than a single major version behind your cluster's OpenSearch/Lucene version.
 For more information, refer to the [Reindex]({{site.url}}{{site.baseurl}}/api-reference/document-apis/reindex/) API.

 ### Rolling upgrade

 Rolling upgrades are a great option if you want to keep your cluster operational throughout the process.
-Shard replication is stopped temporarily, then nodes are upgraded one at a time.
+Users can continue using OpenSearch throughout the process, and data can continue to be ingested.
 A variation of the rolling upgrade, often referred to as "node replacement," is exactly the same process except hosts or containers are not reused for the new node.

 OpenSearch nodes cannot join a cluster if the cluster manager is running a newer version of OpenSearch than the node requesting membership.
 To avoid this issue, you upgrade cluster manager-eligible nodes last.

+See [Rolling Upgrade]({{site.url}}{{site.baseurl}}/upgrade-opensearch/rolling-upgrade/) for details about the process.

 ### Cluster restart upgrade